chesyya/baosky-plugin-api-generator/plugin-docs/references/icons-in-labels.md

 # Product Icon Reference

-Visual Studio Code contains a set of built-in icons that are used in views and the editor, but can also be used in hovers, the status bar, and by extensions.
+Baosky contains a set of built-in icons that are used in views and the editor, but can also be used in hovers, the status bar, and by 插件.
 These icons are **product icons** as opposed to **file icons**, which are used next to file names throughout the UI.

-The product icons that ship with VS Code are contained in the [Codicon icon font](https://github.com/microsoft/vscode-codicons) and form the **default** product icon theme.
-Extensions can provide new [Product Icon Themes](/api/extension-guides/product-icon-theme) to redefine these icons and give VS Code a new appearance.
+The product icons that ship with Baosky are contained in the [Codicon icon font](https://github.com/microsoft/vscode-codicons) and form the **default** product icon theme. 插件 can provide new [Product Icon Themes](/api/插件-guides/product-icon-theme) to redefine these icons and give Baosky a new appearance.

 In order to allow this, all product icons are identified by an ID.
 The icon identifier is what's used in UI components in labels (`$(pencil)`), in the API as `ThemeIcon` and in contributions when icons are needed.